martenjostmann/rgb-led-remote-control/README.md

 `git clone https://github.com/martenjostmann/rgb-led-remote-control.git`

-Change IP-Address in com.py file (LED-Control-API\ControllerClass\API\com.py) to your local Ip-Addresse of the Raspberry Pi
+Change IP-Address in com.py file (LED-Control-API\ControllerClass\API\com.py) to your local Ip-Address of the Raspberry Pi

 You need to setup a virtual environment to use the module flask which is important work with the API.
 I found a good explanation [here](https://linoxide.com/linux-how-to/install-flask-python-ubuntu/)
 Another way to setup a virtual environment is to use Anaconda.
 I've provided an environment.yml